-Potassium (K) deficiency: K deficiency is not common but occurs especially on Prey Khmer and Prateah Lang soils (very sandy soils).
+Potassium (K) deficiency: K deficiency is not common but occurs on some, very sandy soils.
 K deficiency is favored by constant removal of rice straw without return of organic fertilizers.
+Also, constant use of N and P fertilizer only can cause K deficiency.